PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ## Gothic Aesthetics

-Among the "fans" of the official GOTHIC franchise there is a large amount of people who love GOTHIC only for the immersive gameplay and lore that is characteristic to it (or what remained of it in the release version), while they do *not* consider the actual gothic *aesthetics* as anything essential.
+Among the fans of the official GOTHIC franchise there is a large amount of people who love GOTHIC only for the immersive gameplay and lore characteristic to it (or what remained of it in the release version), while they do *not* consider actual gothic *aesthetics* as anything essential.
 In other words: They love Gothic not for how "gothic" it is.

-Their perspective is particularly one-sided and excludes essential characteristics of what Gothic as a game was supposed to be and what “gothic” as a term is by definiton.
+Their perspective is one-sided and excludes essential characteristics of what Gothic as a game was supposed to be and what “gothic” as a term is by definiton.
 A complete definition of Gothic cannot be given without gothic aesthetics, the particular “style” strived for and hinted at with the very name “Gothic”.

-Some people keep saying that Gothic as a game would have nothing to do with gothic as a term.
+Some people keep saying that Gothic as a game has nothing to do with gothic as a term.
 They think it was just a cool sounding name without any relation to the associated cultural and aesthetical implications.
 And this is wrong.
-Gothic is both inspired by historical Goths (such as the early medieval Visi Goth) as well as by gothic fiction and to some degree even by the modern gothic scene evolving from it.
+Gothic is both inspired by historical Goths (such as early medieval Visi Goth) as well as by gothic fiction.

 <p class="subtext">In the lore documentation the actual goths from early medieval times will play a role and will be pointed out as an inspiration, but here we want to focus on gothic as a style.</p>